 Spring.
 1 credit.
 Minimum enrollment 10; maximum 30.
-Prerequisite: third- and fourth-year veterinary students.
 S-U grades only.
 H. E. Evans.

 Introduces natural history literature.
 Shows and discusses materials relating to the earth sciences and the biology of plants and animals from around the world.
 Students are required to show and discuss a book that concerns natural history in a country of their choice and submit a one-page book report for duplication.
 (A recommended reference text is The Cambridge Illustrated Dictionary of Natural History by R. J. Lincoln and G. A. Boxshall, 1990.)
 Golden Guides for mammals, birds, reptiles, fishes, insects, pond life, seashore life, and tropical fish may be given to participants.